[Interview] Russia needs a military victory, Ukraine envoy says

 "Where is your [Russia's] Eurasian Economic Union these days?
 What can you [Russia] actually offer people?," he added, referring to a Russian-led trade bloc meant to compete with the EU.

-But if somebody in Moscow thought Ukraine would be "easy prey" in 2021, he was mistaken, the Ukrainian diplomat said.
+Meanwhile, if somebody in Moscow thought Ukraine would be "easy prey" in 2021, he was mistaken, the Ukrainian diplomat said.

 "The Kremlin doesn't understand Ukraine.
-They think it's an easy prey - that there's a strong pro-Russian sentiment there and no national Ukrainian idea.
-It's a totally different country comparing to the situation in 2014", he said.
+They think it's easy prey - that there's a strong pro-Russian sentiment there and no national Ukrainian idea.
+It's a totally different country compared to the situation in 2014", he said.

-Meanwhile, Moscow's narrative on Ukraine did not add up, Chentsov noted.
+And Moscow's narratives on Ukraine did not add up, Chentsov noted.

 One minute, the Kremlin was saying there was risk of war over Ukraine's Nato bid.